For many years I worked on my own and enjoyed the flexibility of having no one to answer to, other than my clients.

 Having an equal split can seem like a great idea from the outset but when decisions need to be made can easily end up in a stalemate.

-If equal equity is a must then the division of labour and dispute resolution procedure should be even clearly written down.
+If equal equity is a must then the division of labor and dispute resolution procedure should be even clearly written down.

 In many cases in my working relationships, less time was spent in establishing these at the outset.
 This ALWAYS caused a headache further down the road when situations arose that tested the business.